-The driver's side SRS AIRBAG is stored in the center portion of the steering wheel.
-The passenger's side SRS AIRBAG is stored near the top of the dashboard under the cover marked "SRS AIRBAG".
+The driver's SRS airbag is stowed in the center portion of the steering wheel.
+The passenger's SRS airbag is stowed near the top of the dash-board under an "SRS AIRBAG" mark.

-The SRS (Supplemental Restraint System) AIRBAG in your vehicle affords the driver and front seat passenger additional protection during a moderate to severe frontal collision.
-This system is available for the driver and front seat passenger and is designed to supplement the protection provided by the seat belt.
-In a moderate to severe frontal collision, the SRS AIRBAG supplements the seat belt by reducing the impact on the driver's and front passenger's head and chest.
+In a moderate to severe frontal collision, the driver's and front passenger's SRS airbags deploy and supplement the seatbelts by reducing the impact on the driver's and front passenger's head and chest.